Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Related Work

+Knowledge Organisation Systems (KOSs) are frameworks for structuring information to facilitate efficient knowledge management and retrieval~\cite{zeng2008knowledge}.
+These systems, varying in structure and functionality (e.g., hierarchical relationships, synonym control), are commonly categorised into four primary types: term lists, taxonomies, thesauri, and ontologies.

+A \textit{term list} constitutes a linear, non-hierarchical compilation of subject headings or descriptors, facilitating the organisation of document collections \cite{hedden2010taxonomies,Zaharee2013}.
+In literature, they are alternatively addressed as \textit{pick list}~\cite{niso2005} or as \textit{terminology}~\cite{ISO25964}.
+These KOSs are distinguished by the absence of explicit relational definitions between subjects.
+A \textit{taxonomy} arranges classes within a hierarchical framework, with parent-child relationships \cite{rasch1987nature}.
+They are organised in tree structures, featuring a root node, which subsequently unfolds into sub-branches.
+A \textit{thesaurus} extends the taxonomy structure in which subjects are still organised hierarchically and are further characterised by descriptive attributes, including definitions, related terms, and synonyms~\cite{niso2005}.
+Finally, an \textit{ontology} is a formal and explicit representation of domain knowledge, classifying entities based on their relevant attributes~\cite{gruber1993}.
+In practice, ontologies include concepts, objects, and their relations, and represent the most functionally comprehensive type of KOSs~\cite{genesereth2012}.
+They offer advanced capabilities, including synonym control, establishment of diverse relationship types, and definition of object properties~\cite{zeng2008knowledge}.

-In this section, we review the literature, by beginning with a discussion on the ontologies of research areas (Section \ref{sec:research-area-ontologies-and-taxonomies}) and then explore the state-of-the-art methodologies for generating these ontologies (Section \ref{sec:ontologygeneration}).
-In this context, an ontology is a formal representation of knowledge within a specific domain, defining the types of entities that exist and the relationships between them.
-An ontology of research areas applies this concept to the scholarly domain, systematically organising the various fields of study, their sub-disciplines, and their interconnections~\cite{zeng2008knowledge}.
+In the context of this work, an ontology of research areas applies this concept to the scholarly domain, systematically organising the various fields of study, their sub-disciplines, and their connections.